GuillermoJuarez/TripleTen_Data_Scientist/project2_credit_analysis/README.md

 # Goal:

-Analyzing customer data to determine the likelihood that a customer defaults on a loan and determine the likelihood that a customer defaults on a loan.
+Analysis of the bank's customer data to answer research questions to create a credit score for a potential customer and determine the likelihood that a customer defaults on a loan.

 # Libraries used: